Jesus took Peter, James and John

 and he was transfigured before them.

 In mythic tradition, the mountain is the place where earth touches sky.
 Its summit enters the sphere of eternity and its base is in the mortal world.
 At the mountain top, the divine reveals itself and the human is transformed.
 We may experience God on the mountain top but more often in the valleys.
-God never meant us to live on the mountaintop.
+We were never meant to always live on the mountaintop.
 God is with us in the plain, ordinariness of life where we live every day.
-We need not climb the mountains to find God.
+We do not need to climb the mountains to find God.
 We live always in God’s presence.
 The thing to do is to become aware.

 They who seek God will see God’s face everywhere

-Try to be open to the places in your life where God is revealed.
+Try to be aware of the places in your life where God is revealed.

 Jesus took Peter, James, and John